見出し画像

 Dig Japan vol.14 “Castella (カステラ)”

-During the Edo period, records regarding castella were achieved in Nagoya in 1644 and in Kyoto in 1681, and in the mid-Edo period, the Tokugawa shogunate presented castella as wagashi at Edo Castle to entertain imperial envoys.
-Improvements were made to the charcoal pot for baking castella, and by the mid-Edo period, something close to the prototype of the current Nagasaki castella was being made.
-The use of starch syrup, a characteristic of Nagasaki castella, is said to have started in western Japan after the Meiji period, giving it its current moist texture.
-In western Japan, it seems that the original pound cake-like, light texture was not preferred.
+During the Edo period, records of castella remain in Nagoya in 1644 and Kyoto in 1681, and in the mid-Edo period, the Tokugawa Shogunate presented castella as wagashi at Edo Castle to entertain imperial envoys.
+Charcoal ovens for baking castella were also improved, and by the mid-Edo period, something close to the prototype of modern-day Nagasaki castella was being made.

 In 1939, official price system for food and daily necessities began and the price of castella was also fixed across the country, however, since it only specified the price per weight and did not consider taste or quality, the quality of castella declined.
 For this reason, standards were established for castella from September 15, 1941: using at least the same amount of eggs and sugar, 55% flour, 20% starch syrup which can be honey or glucose, no leavening agents, and a thickness of at least 1 sun 6 bu, 5 mm.